Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Methods

 Our approach uses a training corpus of textual passages, $\mathcal{D}$, each containing at least one named entity from the set of answer entities $\mathcal{A}$.
 Entity linking identifies and grounds entities in $\mathcal{A}$ in the corpus.
 For each passage, the span of every occurrence of a single entity is replaced by a \lbrack MASK\rbrack{} token.
 When the passage contains multiple unique entities in $\mathcal{A}$, we duplicate the passage with each masked in turn while the others appear as plain text.
 Each example is therefore a tuple $(a,d)$ consisting of an answer entity identifier $a \in \mathcal{A}$ and a masked text passage $d \in \mathcal{D}$ in which that entity occurs.

-In our specific use case of drug target identification, $\mathcal{A}$ consisted of 19,176 protein-coding gene entities, hereafter referred to collectively as \textit{Genes}.
-Surface forms of the gene and corresponding protein (encoded by the gene), were grounded to the same entity under an assumption of 1:1 correspondence. $\mathcal{D}$ was a large-scale entity-linked corpus of 160 million sentences from scientific literature.
-For more details on the corpus and splits used, including temporal splits to avoid leakage, see Appendix \ref{appendix-lit-dataset}; for details on the entity linking method, see Appendix \ref{appendix-entity-linking}.
-Note that $\mathcal{D}$ could support other use cases (e.g. biomarker identification, drug repurposing, biological mechanism selection) by adjusting $\mathcal{A}$.
+In application to drug target identification, $\mathcal{A}$ consisted of 19,176 protein-coding gene entities, hereafter referred to collectively as \textit{Genes}. $\mathcal{D}$ was an entity-linked corpus of 160 million sentences from scientific literature.
+For more details on the corpus and splits, including temporal splits to avoid leakage, see Appendix \ref{appendix-lit-dataset}; for entity linking see Appendix \ref{appendix-entity-linking}. $\mathcal{D}$ could in theory support other tasks (e.g. biomarker identification, drug repurposing, biological mechanism selection) by adjusting $\mathcal{A}$.